AKT6466/Deeper_with_CSS/README.md

-# Kratt Portfolio Starter Project
+# Pete's Portfolio Starter Project

-This repository contains a starter template for Kratt's portfolio.
+This repository contains a starter template for Pete's portfolio.
 The project helps you learn how to create a personal portfolio page using HTML and CSS, while also getting familiar with basic design principles.

 ## Project Overview